worldline/angular-training/docs/src/directives/README.md

 ```

 ## NgClass and NgStyle directive
-Alternatively, you can toggle styles and classes via two directives:
+Alternatively, you can toggle several styles or several classes in one go via two directives NgStyle et NgClass:

 ```html
 <!-- toggle the "special" class on/off with a property -->